-It became clear that Ingrain should follow the community-recipe-site model and be the “Kitchen Stories from a plant-based perspective.”
+It became clear that Ingrain should follow the community-recipe-site model, with a plant-based perspective at its core.

 I then proceeded to take a closer look at the structure and interface of three recipe apps that best reflect the plant-based ethos in their interface.
 They are Kitchen Stories, Oh She Glows, and the Forks Over Knives Meal Planner app.

 Here is a breakdown of what each app does best: